laitanawe/nextflow-novice/_episodes/03-nextflow-example-pipeline1.md

     path 'transcript_index'

     script:
     /* Triple quote syntax """, Triple-single-quoted strings may span multiple lines.
-The content of the string can cross line boundaries without the need to split the string in several pieces and without concatenation or newline escape characters. */
+The content of the string can cross line boundaries without the need to split the string in several pieces and without concatenation or newline escape characters.
+    For the salmon command, -t specifies the input transcriptome file, -i specifies the output directory for the index */
     """
     salmon index --threads $task.cpus -t $transcriptome -i transcript_index
     """